Cochabamba: Economy

 Cochabamba ranks third in economic importance nationwide.
 Historically, Cochabamba's economy was supported by agriculture.
 Currently, it has diversified and relies more on oil production and manufacturing.
 The municipality's economy is primarily centered on the tertiary sector, with activities such as commerce, transportation, storage, and other services, followed by the manufacturing industry.
-In 2021, the municipal Gross Domestic Product (GDP) was estimated to reach approximately 17,535 million bolivianos (equivalent to USD $6,710 million in purchasing power parity terms), with a GDP per capita of 20,844 bolivianos (USD $7,977 PPP).
+In 2021, the municipal Gross Domestic Product (GDP) was estimated to reach approximately 17,535 million bolivianos (equivalent to US$6,710 million in purchasing power parity terms), with a GDP per capita of 20,844 bolivianos (US$7,977 PPP).
 According to these figures, the municipality's economy contributes 43.6% of the department's value added and 6% of the national economy.
 During the heyday of the mining industry in Bolivia, Cochabamba enjoyed sustained development, only to enter a period of decline during the 18th century, as the silver mining industry began to decline.
 However, during the second half of the 19th century it was established as an agricultural center in the country.